 Premise 1: There is no transcendent or higher ethical framework given to humankind by a Creator;

-Premise 2: Since premise 1 is true, each individual human being can decide for themselves the ethic they like and that works for them;
+Premise 2: Since premise 1 is true, each individual human being can decide for themselves the morals they like and that works for them;

-Conclusion: A person who challenges, contradicts or argues that an individual’s ethical principle is wrong is acting wrongly or is engaging in unnecessarily divisive or ‘hateful’ behavior.
+Conclusion: A person who challenges, contradicts or argues that an individual’s moral principle is wrong is acting wrongly or is engaging in unnecessarily divisive or ‘hateful’ behavior.

 Here are the problems with the prior argument or position and its supporting beliefs.